He who has never envied the vegetable has missed the human drama.

 The Fall of Time, E. M. Cioran, 1964

-Born in western Transylvania in 1911, Cioran spent most of his adult life bumming a living in Paris in a manner that at first recalls Orwell’s Inside the Whale litany of Americans there in the Twenties.
+Born in western Transylvania in 1911, Cioran spent most of his adult life bumming and scratching a living in Paris in a manner that at first recalls Orwell’s Inside the Whale litany of Americans hanging out there in the Twenties.
 That was when the city was

 invaded by such a swarm of artists, writers, students, dilettanti, sightseers, debauchees and plain idlers as the world has probably never seen.

 Nonetheless he more closely matches a reference to the Thirties later in the same passage, namely that

 fringe which has been able to survive the slump because it is composed partly of genuine artists and partly of genuine scoundrels.

 Best known for similarly enjoyable titles – On the Heights of Despair, A Short History of Decay, The Temptation to Exist and The Trouble with Being Born – and a far-right period that came far earlier in his existence than in pop performer Morrissey’s career, Cioran moved to Paris in 1937.
 Thereafter he left both his native country and native language behind.
 At home he had already written On the Heights of Despair (1934).
 The title came from one of the stock phrases used in suicide obituaries in Bucharest.

 Having wangled a scholarship to Berlin in 1933, he also penned some pro-Nazi tracts and letters that he regretted never living down but in the Thirties he most fumed at being Romanian, if nothing else because he felt his country to be insignificant, as if that were a bad thing in human history.
 Wallowing in self-loathing and power-worship, at that time he even prefigured the megalomania of Ceauşescu by imagining a Romania with the population of China and the “destiny” of France.